Paleobiota of the Hell Creek Formation: Theropods

 Theropod tracks have been found in South Dakota.
-A trackway from South Dakota, named Wakinyantanka, was made by a mid-sized theropod with three slender toes, possibly a small tyrannosaurid.
+A trackway from South Dakota, named Wakinyantanka, was made by a mid-sized theropod with three slender toes, possibly a small tyrannosauroid or oviraptorosaur.
 A second footprint that may have been made by a specimen of Tyrannosaurus was first reported in 2007 by British paleontologist Phil Manning, from the Hell Creek Formation of Montana.
 This second track measures 72 cm long, shorter than the track described by Lockley and Hunt.
-Whether or not the track was made by Tyrannosaurus is unclear, though Tyrannosaurus is the only large theropod known to have existed in the Hell Creek Formation, though in past albertosaurine remains have described here but its most likely that they are the remains of Tyrannosaurus rex.
+Whether or not the track was made by Tyrannosaurus is unclear, though Tyrannosaurus is the only large theropod known to have existed in the Hell Creek Formation; albertosaurine remains have been reported but are misattributed Tyrannosaurus or Nanotyrannus.
 Theropod remains are very common in Hell Creek, some of which belong to indeterminate species on maniraptorans.
+Indeterminate and dubious tyrannosaur fossils are found here as in the case of Stygivenator.